Isaiah-Hamilton/Isaiah-Hamilton.github.io/README.md

 ## Acknowledgments

 * Hat tip to anyone whose code was used
-* Thank you to everyone That ponited out bugs and fixing the code
+* Thank you to everyone That pointed out bugs and fixing the code